The Simpsons (video game): Gameplay

 The Simpsons is a side-scrolling beat 'em up that allows players to join in at any time.
 Two different cabinet models were produced: one allowing up to two simultaneous players, each able to choose a character, and another allowing four players with a dedicated position for each character.
 Controls consist of an eight-way joystick and two buttons to jump and attack.

 The characters have distinctive attack styles; Homer punches and kicks, Marge swings a vacuum cleaner, Bart wields a skateboard, and Lisa attacks with a jump rope.
-Two characters standing close to each other can mount a combined attack, such as Homer and Marge holding each other's ankles to roll around the screen and mow down enemies, or Homer placing Lisa on his shoulders so they can strike at two different heights.
+Two characters standing close to each other can mount a combined attack: Homer and Marge holding each other's ankles to roll around the screen and mow down enemies, Homer placing either kid on his shoulders so they can strike at two different heights, Marge throwing either kid, and Bart and Lisa linking arms to execute a clothesline attack.
 Each player has a health meter, which decreases upon being hit by enemies; food items can be picked up to replenish it.
-Players can also pick up and throw/swing items such as hammers, bowling balls, and mailboxes as melee weapons.
+Players can also pick up and throw/swing items such as hammers, bowling balls, and mailboxes as melee weapons, and two players can team up to throw very heavy items such as police cars.
 One life is lost whenever a player's health meter runs out; if all lives are lost, the player may continue the game by adding credits within a time limit.
 Two minigames played between stages require players to hit their buttons as quickly as possible, with computer-controlled enemies replacing any characters not in play.

-The Japanese version of the game includes many differences from the North American release.
-These changes include throwable small scale nuclear bombs that clear all on-screen enemies.
-A life bar that, unlike in the North American version, can accumulate three levels by eating food beyond the first full level.
-The player's life is turned into bonus points after they complete a level and is restored when the next level begins.
-In this version there are hidden items (food and weapons) which appear when the player hits specific points of the screen.
-Also, in the Japanese version the score system is different: each enemy character defeated gives the player a certain number of points, while at the North American version the player only earns a single point by defeating them.
-This is similar to the Teenage Mutant Ninja Turtles arcade game score system.
+The Japanese version of the game includes many differences from the North American release: